Images Depict Mature Plants

 Colorado Blue Spruce Trees for Sale Online

-Colorado Blue Spruce is a very popular conifer that has a handsome naturally pyramidal form with rigid tiered branches that are covered with stiff gray-blue needles.
-Makes a perfect evergreen windbreak or tall screening tree.
-Can also be used as a specimen plant in larger landscapes.
+Botanically referenced as Picea pungens, Colorado Blue Spruce has a handsome, naturally pyramidal form reminiscent of a Christmas tree.
+With rigid tiered branches that are covered with stiff gray-blue needles, this stunning specimen is a great unconventional option in landscape design.
+These highly adaptable evergreens make a perfect windbreak or privacy screen, and they can also be used as a specimen plant in larger landscapes!

 Highlights of Baby Blue Spruce Trees

 - Excellent for privacy or used as a windbreak when planted in a row

 - Magnificent silvery blue-green color intensifies with age, and stays year-round

 |15 to 20 feet